ukhsa-collaboration/standards-api/CONTRIBUTING.md

 - Trigger the `/.github/workflows/publish-rules.yml` workflow to create a release using GitHub Actions.
 - Add detailed release notes.
-- [Tag the release][60] with the version number.
+- [Tag the release][58] with the version number.

 > [!NOTE]
-> Only maintainers with the appropriate permissions can publish new releases of the spectral rules npm package.
+> Only maintainers with the appropriate permissions can publish new releases of the Redocly styleguide npm package.

 Thank you for contributing to improving API design and development practices across the UKHSA!